Zondax/filecoin-solidity/README.md

 ---

-## :warning::warning: DISCLAIMER :warning::warning:

-The libraries have been developed under the following set of assumptions.
-Take a look at them [here :link:](https://docs.zondax.ch/fevm/filecoin-solidity/introduction/assumptions)

----

-## Security notice
+## Notice

-This is experimental software and is provided on an “as is” and “as available” basis.
+This is software is available under Apache 2.0 License.
+Use of this library implies your acceptance of these terms and conditions
-This [commit](https://github.com/Zondax/filecoin-solidity/commit/d6f20ea11b25e66b9a4fb94d0bb0d913edeb5873) was security-reviewed by Kudelski security
+This source code at this commit hash (https://github.com/Zondax/filecoin-solidity/commit/d6f20ea11b25e66b9a4fb94d0bb0d913edeb5873) was security-reviewed by Kudelski security (Not fully audited)

 Things to keep in mind, while using this library:
 - There are implicit invariants these contracts expect to hold.
+- You should exhaustively read each contract you plan to use, top to bottom.
 - **You can easily “shoot yourself in the foot” if you’re not careful with how you use the library.**
-- You should exhaustively read each contract you plan to use, top to bottom.

-We **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.”
+---

+## Disclaimer :warning:

+The libraries have been developed under the following set of assumptions.
+Take a look at them [here :link:](https://docs.zondax.ch/fevm/filecoin-solidity/introduction/assumptions)

 ---